pnorman/mbtiles-spec/README.md

 # Concept

 MBTiles is a compact, restrictive specification.
-It supports only tiled data, including image tiles and interactivity grid tiles.
+It supports only tiled data, including arbitrary tile data and interactivity grid tiles.
 Only the Spherical Mercator projection is supported for presentation - tile display - and only latitude-longitude coordinates are supported for metadata such as bounds and centers.